cansar/obsidian-focus-plugin/README.md

 ## Development

-This plugin is a fork of the original fullscreen plugin, modified to provide UI hiding without fullscreen mode for a better user experience.
+This plugin is a fork of the original fullscreen plugin, modified to provide UI hiding and single-pane focus without fullscreen mode for a better user experience.